JasonInd/ChatGPT-DiscordBot/README.md

 ### ChatGPT browserless - `bot.py`

-`/chat (message) [conversationID (optional)] [new_conversation (optional)]` Talk to chatGPT and get a response, set new_conversation to true if you want to start a new conversation.
-You can also specify a previous conversation ID to continue a previous conversation.

-`/rollback (amount)` - Go back a select amount of messages from your conversation

-### EdgeGPT browserless - `bot2.py`

-`/chat (message) [new_conversation (optional)]` Talk to edgeGPT and get a response that has internet access - you will get references from where the answer gets the information.
-Set new_conversation to true if you want to start a new conversation.

-### ChatGPT browser required - `bot3.py`
 `/chat (message) [conversationID (optional)] [parentID (optional)] [new_conversation (optional)]`

 Talk to chatGPT and get a response.
 ConversationID and parentID are optional parameters that allow you to continue a previous conversation if you'd like, keep in mind you must have both to continue a previous conversation.
 New conversations can be started via setting the new_conversation option to True

-`/rollback` - Go back a conversation step in your message history
+`/rollback [amount]` - Go back a set amount of conversation steps in your message history

 `/delete-conversation [conversationID] [delete_all (optional)]` - Delete a conversation, set delete_all to true to delete all conversations

+### EdgeGPT browserless - `bot2.py`

+`/chat (message) [new_conversation (optional)]` Talk to edgeGPT and get a response that has internet access - you will get references from where the answer gets the information.
+Set new_conversation to true if you want to start a new conversation.

 ## Setup